bormaxi8080/osint-timeline/DRAFT.md

 Google Docs MCP.
 The Ultimate Google Docs, Sheets, Drive, Gmail, & Google Calendar MCP Server.
 This MCP (primarily for use in Claude Desktop) gains full access to your google suite and lets claude do its thing: https://github.com/a-bonus/google-docs-mcp

+Pythia.
+Interpreting Transformers Across Time and Scale.
+This repository is for EleutherAI's project _Pythia_ which combines interpretability analysis and scaling laws to understand how knowledge develops and evolves during training in autoregressive transformers: https://github.com/EleutherAI/pythia

+**MatrAIx** is a population-scale, persona-driven infrastructure for evaluating AI systems and interactive products with heterogeneous simulated users.
+Instead of testing against a generic or interchangeable user, MatrAIx instantiates sampled persona records as LLM agents and runs them through reproducible tasks across four environments - **Survey**, **AI Chatbot**, **Web**, and **App** (native desktop and mobile, including macOS and iOS): https://github.com/MatrAIx-ai/MatrAIx-Persona-8B

+SkillDeck.
+Native macOS SwiftUI app for managing multiple AI code agent skills: https://github.com/crossoverJie/SkillDeck

 ----

 **Software Development & APIs:**

+JsonDB a pure java database that stores its data as Json Files: https://github.com/Jsondb/jsondb-core

 ----